National Shattering Silence Coalition

 follow us

-Disclaimer: NSSC support groups are confidential and for educational/supportive purposes only.
-No medical or legal advice is provided.
-Information on this site is also not a substitute for professional healthcare.
+Disclaimer: NSSC is not liable for any information, service or product obtained from this site.
+No legal or medical advice is provided.
+Information on site is not a substitute for professional healthcare.
 Please consult your healthcare provider for medical advice.
-NSSC is not liable for any information, service, or product obtained from this site.
-Please also note views expressed in media posts are those of the contributing authors and not necessarily NSSC or its affiliates.
+Support groups are confidential and for educational and supportive purposes only.
+All views expressed in media posts and perspectives are those of the contributing authors and not necessarily NSSC or its affiliates.